thalestas/beagle-oled-ssd1306/README.md

 ### Set Console Font

 Default font size is too big to 128x64 pixels resolution.
-So, to improve it, we can change the console font.
+So, to improve it, we can change the console font to fit better.
 The steps below, describe how to set tom-thumb console font, which it is a 4x6 font.
 Reference: https://robey.lag.net/2010/01/23/tiny-monospace-font.html